By Professor Dan Gryboski

 6 - You are not alone.

 In an online class, it may be easy to forget that there are other students working on the same content that you are working on.
 If you are taking one of my courses, you can reach out to them with the “Questions and Suggestions for Your Fellow Classmates” link.
 And don’t forget, there is always a team behind you to help you succeed: professors, tutors, and student advisors.
 Reach out - you are not alone.

 About the Author: Math Professor Dan Gryboski received his Bachelor's degree in Math and Computer Science from Colorado College.
 He wanted to design roller coasters, so he got his Master's in Mechanical Engineering from the University of Colorado.
 After working as an engineer for 4 years, he took the calling to become a teacher.
-Before teaching for StraighterLine, he taught math at community colleges, universities, and high school.
+He has taught math at community colleges, universities, and high school.